-These misconceptions are largely held by students who are yet to get admitted into higher institutions (Pre-degree).
-And to some extent, those who already students in school.
+These medical school myths are largely held by students who are yet to get admitted into higher institutions (Pre-degree).
+And to some extent, those who are already students in school.

-As the West African Examination Council of Nigeria (WAEC) recently released the student’s results, and JAMB Forms currently on sale, students will be making this life-time decision of a career path to take-on.
+As the West African Examination Council of Nigeria (WAEC) recently released the student’s results, and JAMB Forms are currently on sale, students will be making this lifetime decision of a career path to take on.

 So it will necessary to thrash down some of these myths about medical school.
 This is so as to guide pre-degree students interested in studying the course into the understanding of some of the things to expect as Medical students.

-The post debunked some myths about medical school from my first-hand experience as a Medical student.
+The post debunked some medical school myths from my first-hand experience as a Medical student.